We help with heavy eyelids and bags under the eyes

 There are several surgical techniques that can be used:

-This is the most common procedure for treating ectropion.
+This is the most common procedure to treat ectropion.
 During surgery, the weakened muscles and tissues of the eyelid are tightened and repaired.
-This helps restore the normal position of the eyelid and improve its function.
+This helps restore the normal position of the eyelid and improve its function. - Conjunctival grafts:

-In some cases, tissue transplantation from the mucous membrane of the eye (conjunctiva) can be used.
-This tissue is used to lengthen the eyelid and bring it back to a normal position.
+In some cases, tissue grafting from the mucous membrane of the eye (conjunctiva) can be used.
+This tissue is used to lengthen the eyelid and bring it back to a normal position. - Canthopexy or canthoplasty:

-These are techniques where the outer edge of the eyelid is tightened and attached to the orbital rim, restoring the ‘natural’ shape.
+These are techniques where the outer edge of the eyelid is tightened and attached to the orbital rim, i.e. the ‘natural’ shape is restored.
 This helps restore the strength and function of the eyelids.

 After surgery, the patient will experience a period of swelling, bruising and discomfort that will gradually disappear.
 It is important to follow your doctor’s aftercare instructions carefully, including using eye drops, avoiding rubbing the eye and avoiding strenuous activities for a certain period of time